etechlearner/enterprise/docs/design-manager/installation.md

 has_children: true
 ---

-# Installation
+# RPM Installation

-The Stoplight API Design Manager has two components:
+The Stoplight API Design Manager has two components when installed from RPM:

-- The **application**, which serves the Stoplight user-interface
+- The **frontend**, which serves the Stoplight user-interface

-- The **API**, which is the backing API for the application, ultimately writing data to the database
+- The **backend**, which is the backing API for the application, ultimately writing data to the database